 Finally, it also depends on the size of the company.
-For SMEs (small, medium-sized enterprises), access to government grants and subsidies, as well as information about technologies that they can adopt, are critical to implement clean-energy alternatives.
-For Fortune 500 enterprises on the other hand, the ability to access capital and technology for decarbonization to meet their goals is much more plausible.
+For SMEs (small, medium-sized enterprises), access to government grants and subsidies, as well as information about technologies that they can adopt, are critical to implementing clean-energy alternatives.
+For Fortune 500 enterprises, on the other hand, the ability to access capital and technology for decarbonization to meet their goals is much more plausible.

 Myriam: I would say that we can identify three main groups of companies in the region with different levels of maturity when it comes to decarbonization.

 First, there are the local entities of global multinationals.
 These companies are more mature and advanced when it comes to decarbonization, and most are in the process of implementing the solutions to reach the sustainability goals that have already been defined by their headquarters.
 What they might struggle with would be the operational organization and implementation, but they do have an established set of goals and top-down directives to reach these goals.

 The second group of companies are local and already quite mature when it comes to decarbonization and most are located in countries like Singapore, where the government has clear mandates in their environmental policies to address climate change.
 These companies are gaining more awareness of issues related to climate change, and slowly trying to transform themselves.
 They would be considered less mature but serious about wanting to incorporate sustainability goals in their business strategies.